AtmolanderMimi/ez-audi/README.md

 ## What is left to do:
 * Pretty much everything, don't use this in any serious projects unless you enjoy relying on unstable, buggy code
 * The documentation is also very much lacking
-* The projet is **very much still in development** if you are not intersted now, please come back later